alicefr/kata-local-ci-setup/README.md

 ```bash
 $ ansible-playbook  -i hosts.yaml install.yaml
 ```
+When the the ansible-playbook finished (with errors or not),and it will copy the output in the directory `kata-ci-job.log`.

-If you want to check the log of the script:
+If you want to check the log of the script while it is running:
 ```bash
 $ ssh kata@192.168.122.99 tail -f /home/kata/kata_ci_job.log
 ```